 When Your Flight is Canceled Due to Weather

 Airlines will make every effort to provide certificates for discounted hotel rooms to all customers stranded due to weather-related flight cancellations.
-However, each customer is responsible for paying for their accommodations, meals and ground transportation.
+However, customers are responsible for paying for their accommodations, meals and ground transportation.
 Policies regarding phone calls, refunds, and other possible expenses vary among airlines.
-Copies of each airline’s Contract of Carriage can be found at their individual ticket counters as well as on their websites.
+Copies of each airline’s Contract of Carriage can be found at its individual ticket counters as well as on its website.

 Rebooking When Your Flight is Canceled

 Airlines typically offer rebooking services at their gates, ticket counters and, for Delta passengers, at the Need Help Centers in Terminal 1.
 You can also call the airlines’ toll-free numbers or use their online services.
 If you are a Delta Air Lines passenger, the easiest way to rebook your flight is to stop by one of its Need Help Centers.
 Here you can scan your current boarding pass to be rebooked on the next available flight or speak with a reservation agent.
 Need Help Centers are located on Concourses A, B, C, D, F, and G. Also, any agent in the Ticketing Level can assist you.

 Claiming Your Luggage When Your Flight is Canceled